University of Arkansas for Medical Sciences/SAT Clinic - Little Rock, AR

 University Of Arkansas For Medical Sciences/sat Clinic is an inpatient rehab center located at 4224 Shuffield Drive in the 72207 zip code in Little Rock, AR.

 It is operated by the State government.
-University Of Arkansas For Medical Sciences/sat Clinic provides prescribes suboxone, methadone detoxification and buprenorphine maintenance.
-Some of the treatment approaches used by University Of Arkansas For Medical Sciences/sat Clinic include brief intervention, motivational interviewing and matrix model.
-University Of Arkansas For Medical Sciences/sat Clinic also specializes in detox services and offers inpatient opioid detoxification.
-University Of Arkansas For Medical Sciences/sat Clinic provides outpatient treatment, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential substance use treatment, inpatient detoxification and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+University Of Arkansas For Medical Sciences/sat Clinic provides buprenorphine detox, methadone maintenance and methadone detoxification.
+Some of the treatment approaches used by University Of Arkansas For Medical Sciences/sat Clinic include matrix model, trauma counseling and anger management.
+University Of Arkansas For Medical Sciences/sat Clinic also specializes in detox services and offers inpatient opioid detox.
+University Of Arkansas For Medical Sciences/sat Clinic provides outpatient detox services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehabilitation.
+It also provides residential treatment for substance use, inpatient detox services and inpatient dual diagnosis treatment.

 Address: 4224 Shuffield Drive, Little Rock, AR 72207